Health Insurance: How It Can Protect You Against the Common Health Issues in the Philippines

-Lung cancer is another major killer, and is the top cancer-related death among Filipino males.
+Lung cancer is another major killer and is the top cancer-related death among Filipino males.
 This is caused by pollution, chemical inhalation, and smoking.

 What You Can Do

 Adopting a healthy lifestyle is the best way to reduce your risks of contracting deadly diseases.
-Eat a balanced diet which contains lots of fruits and vegetables, drink water to stay hydrated, exercise regularly, and avoid bad habits such as smoking and excessive alcohol.
+Eat a balanced diet that contains lots of fruits and vegetables, drink water to stay hydrated, exercise regularly, and avoid bad habits such as smoking and excessive alcohol.

 Aside from healthy living, there are health insurance products in the Philippines that can help provide you with a safety net should the worst happen.
 InLife's health insurance coverage helps relieve you of the financial burden numerous doctor’s appointments, trips to the hospital, and treatment can inevitably bring.